Abhiman1211/Asaan4Kissan/README.md

 * Java - backend<br></br>
 * XML - frontend<br></br>

-* Digifarm dataset is used in order to integrate ASDI in our project.<br></br>
+* The Digifarm dataset is used in order to integrate ASDI in our project.<br></br>

-* The image classification machine learning model is used with the help of tensorflow to establish our CropCam feature.<br></br>
+* The image classification machine learning model is used with the help of TensorFlow to establish our CropCam feature.<br></br>

 * (https://tfhub.dev/rishit-dagli/plant-disease/1)<br></br>